 June 11—Gathland, MD

-(CARPOOL/TRAILHEAD PICNIC Hike / Not posted on Meetup - Club members only - must register thru online form. ) For this picnic hike, we will start and end at Gathland State Park, going along the crest of South Mountain, with the Hagerstown and Cumberland Valleys to the west and the piedmont to the east.
+(MEET-AT-TRAILHEAD PICNIC Hike / Not posted on Meetup - Club members only - must register thru online form.)
+For this picnic hike, we will start and end at Gathland State Park, going along the crest of South Mountain, with the Hagerstown and Cumberland Valleys to the west and the piedmont to the east.
 All hikers will go north on the Appalachian Trail up to the view from White Rocks.
 Moderate hikers will then return to Gathland.
 Long hikers will access White Rocks via the somewhat steeper route from the Bear Spring spur trail and continue from there to the view from the tower on top of Lambs Knoll, after which they will return to Gathland.

 Est.: 9 miles, 1,200' elevation and 7 miles, 800' elevation.

 PATC Map 5-6.
-Picnic fee: $17, or $9 if contributing a dish.
+Picnic fee: $15, or $10 if contributing a dish.

-Trailhead point: 900 Arnoldtown Rd., Jefferson, MD, 10:00 AM
+Trailhead point: 900 Arnoldtown Rd., Jefferson, MD, Hikes step off promptly at 8:30 AM.

 Leaders: Kiko Alvarez, kikoalvarez@gmail.com, ,